mareenp/prognostic-efficacy-combination/README.md

 The investigated design allows to define a biomarker cut-off and to perform a randomized controlled trial (RCT) in a biomarker-selected population within a single study.
 This methodological research work evaluates if a double use of the control group for biomarker cut-off definition and efficacy assessment within the RCT leads to biased treatment effect estimates.
 The update shows that equipping the prognostic-efficacy-combination design with cross-validation reduces bias.
 An overview of the results is shown in Results/Plot_bias_CV.png.

 * **How users can get started with the project:**
-Clone the repository and run "PEC-D-CV_Application.R" for example application or use the code for an own application.
+Clone the repository and run "PEC-D-CV_Application.R" for example application of the resampling version of the prognostic-efficacy-combination design or use the code for an own application.
 Run "sim1_define_function.R" and "sim2_call_function_scenarios.R" for the simulations.
 The script "sim3_print_results.R" creates an overview and tables of the results, while "sim4_plot_bias.R" creates a figure.
 The scripts "sim1b_define_function.R", "sim2b_call_function_scenarios.R" and "sim4b_plot_bias_CV.R" are updates including a resampling version of the prognostic-efficacy-combination design (New-CV).